wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 "Now would be good," Tamsin said urgently, finishing the last connections in her section of the lattice.
 "Binding formation, tide cadence."

 Ivy moved into position with her lantern, feeling for the rhythm that would counter the seam's pull.
-But this was different from their previous work—they were surrounded by civilians, including children, and any mistake could result in serious injuries or worse.
+But this was different from their previous work; they were surrounded by civilians, including children, and any mistake could result in serious injuries or worse.

 "Steady rhythm," she called to the musicians, who were looking increasingly puzzled by the crowd's strange behavior.
 "Whatever you do, keep playing that steady three-count."